Falha de S. Paulo: The website

-Besides making fun of the newspaper's coverage, they would also make edited pictures such as one in which Folha's director, Otávio Frias Filho, was dressed like Darth Vader, a villain in the Star Wars franchise.
+Besides making fun of the newspaper's coverage, they also edited pictures such as one in which Folha's director, Otávio Frias Filho, was dressed like Darth Vader, a villain in the Star Wars franchise.

 Preliminary injunction and lawsuit

-In October, Folha obtained a preliminary injunction which determined the deactivation of the website, claiming inappropriate usage of their brand.
+Claiming inappropriate usage of their brand, Folha obtained a preliminary injunction in October 2010 that required the website to be deactivated.
 They also filed a lawsuit for personal injury.
-The injunction, given to Mario on the first day of October 2010, imposed a R$1,000 fine for each day the brothers failed to keep the website down - less than the R$10,000 originally requested by the newspaper.
-On 4 October, the brothers were informed by Registro.br (the entity that manages all domains ending with .br) that the domain www.falhadespaulo.com.br would remain shot down to comply with the injunction.
+The injunction, given to Mario on the first day of October 2010, imposed a R$1,000 fine for each day the brothers failed to keep the website down.
+The fine was less than the R$10,000 originally requested by the newspaper.
+On 4 October, the brothers were informed by Registro.br (the entity that manages all domains ending with .br) that the domain www.falhadespaulo.com.br would remain shut down to comply with the injunction.

-In a May 2011 audience, Folha, through its legal representative Taís Gasparian, said it wouldn't mind if the website was back online as long as the brothers refrained from using the newspaper's graphical project, logo, font, etc. The Bocchini rejected the offer, claiming it would impede the parodies, and counter-offered the option of having a disclaimer near the logo warning readers that they were not browsing the newspaper's website.
-The newspaper did not reply to the offer immediately, but promised to do it later.
+In a May 2011 audience, Folha, through its legal representative Taís Gasparian, said it wouldn't mind if the website were back online as long as the brothers refrained from using the newspaper's graphical project, logo, font, etc. The Bocchinis rejected the offer, claiming it would impede the parodies.
+The Bocchinis counter-offered the option of having a disclaimer near the logo warning readers that they were not browsing the newspaper's website.
+The newspaper did not reply to the offer immediately, but promised to do so later.

-In 2013, the case was taken to the Court of Justice of the State of São Paulo, which decided to maintain the decision of its lower court, reverberating the brand usage rights argument.
-In 2015, the case made it to the Brazilian Superior Court of Justice, where it awaits minister Marco Buzzi.
+In 2013, the case was taken to the Court of Justice of the State of São Paulo, which decided to maintain the decision of its lower court, reiterating the brand usage rights argument.
+In 2015, the case was accepted for hearing by the Brazilian Superior Court of Justice, where it awaits minister Marco Buzzi.